-If you’re planning on changing your money in Turkey, you can often get a better deal by simply withdrawing cash at an ATM rather than using an airport exchange counter or a bank.
+If you use cash, you can often get a better deal by simply withdrawing cash at an ATM rather than using an airport exchange counter or a bank.

-For more on understanding exchange rates, take a look at our informative guide.
-When sending money to Turkey from abroad, check with your bank or your favorite money transfer service to find out the current exchange rates.
+When sending money to Turkey from overseas, check with your bank or your favorite currency converter to find out the real-time exchange rates.

-For instance, when you log into the Remitly app and select Turkey as your destination, you’ll quickly be able to see what competitive rates we offer for USD to Lira, GBP to Lira, and more.
+For instance, when you log into the Remitly app and select Turkey as your destination, you’ll quickly be able to see what competitive rates we offer for USD to TRY, GBP to TRY, and more.